infinitered/ignite/README.md

 node -v
 ```

-_Currently, Yarn global doesn't work on Windows - so feel free to skip installing Yarn if you're running on Windows_
-_...otherwise..._

-install [Yarn](https://yarnpkg.com/lang/en/docs/install/) for your system
+then install [Yarn](https://yarnpkg.com/lang/en/docs/install/) for your system

 finally...

+_All global installs below are using npm over yarn because of [this bug](https://github.com/yarnpkg/yarn/issues/859) on Windows._
 ```
 $ npm install -g ignite-cli
 $ ignite new MyNewAppName